An exchange format for sequences, features, alignments, references

 The aim is to provide compatible Web services and other tools that adopt BioXSD as one of their input/output formats.

-Implementations are already ongoing at CBS in Greater Copenhagen (Denmark), Rostlab in Greater Munich (Germany), IBCP in Lyon (France), CBU in Bergen (Norway), and more.
+Implementations have already been ongoing at CBS in Greater Copenhagen (Denmark), Rostlab in Greater Munich (Germany), IBCP in Lyon (France), CBU in Bergen (Norway), and at a couple of more sites.

 For more details, help, and consultation, please contact email@example.com.

 BioXSD defines exchange formats of basic bioinformatics types of data.
-BioXSD aims to serve as the canonical data model for bioinformatics Web services.
+BioXSD aims to serve as the common, canonical XML format for the basic bioinformatics data.

 Canonical data format does not mean "the only format", but an exchange format that can be common to several tools (as one of multiple formats the tools are supporting).
 Tools can produce and consume BioXSD directly, or BioXSD can be used as an intermediate canonical format rich enough to enable conversions among diverse formats.
 Using common exchange format enables smooth intergration of compatible tools into analysis workflows.